Flying-V will carry passengers in its wings

 (CNN) — The development of a V-shaped, fuel-efficient airplane design known as the Flying-V is getting a boost with the announcement that Dutch national carrier KLM Royal Dutch Airlines will help to fund it.

 Intended to improve the sustainability of air travel, the Flying-V was conceived by Justus Benad, then a student at the Technical University of Berlin, and developed by researchers at Delft University of Technology in the Netherlands, also known as TU Delft.

 Its futuristic design incorporates the passenger cabin, fuel tanks and cargo hold into the wings.

-The passenger cabin, fuel tanks and cargo hold are all incorporated into the plane's wings in the Flying-V design.

 It's claimed the plane will use 20% less fuel than the Airbus A350-900 while carrying a similar number of passengers -- the Flying-V will seat 314, while the Airbus A350 seats between 300 and 350.
 The design also mirrors the A350's 65-meter (213 feet) wingspan, enabling it to use existing airport infrastructure.